dnplkv/dnplkv/README.md

 My name is Danny, and I am passionate and curious about IT, hardware, technical solutions and modern technologies.

-I am always open to new opportunities and interesting projects.
+I am always open to new opportunities and ambitious projects.

+Main coding language and field of interest — Python🐍

 Let's build bright future today😃